 - Step one: the employee must lodge a complaint directly with the employer within 180 days from the date of the action being complained of, and the employer must settle the complaint within 30 to 45 days, depending on the complexity of the case. - Step two: if the employee does not agree with the employer's settlement decision, or the complaint has not been settled at all within the stipulated time, the employee can lodge a complaint with the Chief Inspector of the Department of Labour, Invalids and Social Affairs where the employer's head office is located.
 This must be done within 30 days from either the date the settlement decision should have been reached by the employer, or the date the employee receives the employer's settlement decision.
-The Chief Inspector must settle a complaint within 45 to 60 days, depending on the complexity of the case.

-• Step three: if the employee does not agree with the decision of the Chief Inspector, the employee can take the case to the court.
+The Chief Inspector must settle a complaint within 45 to 60 days, depending on the complexity of the case. - Step three: if the employee does not agree with the decision of the employer (as a result of step one) or the decision of the Chief Inspector (as a result of step two), the employee can take the case to the court.
+However, the employee has the right to bring the case to the court at any stage of the complaint resolution process.